 * = particularly high levels of engagement

-I would also recommend using a marketing automation tool like ContentStudio to plan and automate your social posts at a perfect time in advance!
+I would also recommend using social media management tools like ContentStudio to plan and automate your social posts at a perfect time in advance!
 And that’s how you make use of social posting data to optimize your marketing campaigns!

 7. Stay updated with Social Changes

-As more and more people turn to the brands they trust for updates in the current crisis, many industries have dramatically increased their volume of messages sent, hence using SMS marketing a mean to update their customers and growing their business .
-Especially the healthcare, and media industries, who provide continuous updates for the changes.
+As more and more people turn to the brands they trust for updates in the current crisis, many industries have dramatically increased their volume of messages sent, hence using SMS marketing as a means to update their customers and growing their business.
+Especially the healthcare, and media industries, which provide continuous updates for the changes.
 Contrarily, travel and sports have been impacted the most.

 That’s all for today, folks!